 Talkback started 20 years ago initially providing advocacy service to people with a learning disability.
-This extended to providing day services to adults with a learning disability when Buckinghamshire closed many of their day services.
-This is where Nclude as a service provider started.
+This then extended to providing day services to adults with a learning disability. (when Buckinghamshire closed many of their day services).
+To conclude, this is where Nclude as a service provider started.

 Nclude currently has 4 programmes:

-- Independence Unlimited: offering skills for life in healthy living, travel training, employability, cooking skills, shopping, how to open a bank account, how to shave, sports activities and day-to-day support.
+- Independence Unlimited: offering skills for life in healthy living, travel training, employability, cooking skills and shopping.
+How to open a bank account, how to shave, sports activities and day-to-day support.

 - Supported Employment: supporting people to find and maintain work.